 The Geary Rapid project proposes investments between Market and Stanyan streets to address these issues.
 By implementing continuous dedicated bus-only lanes and treatments to address the most common causes of pedestrian collisions, the Geary Rapid project will make traveling the corridor a more reliable and safer experience for everyone.

 No updates have been posted for this project

-The Geary Rapid project is the first set of Geary upgrades scheduled to begin later this year between Market and Stanyan streets.
-More long-term upgrades as part of the Geary Boulevard Improvement project, west of Stanyan to the Richmond District, would come later with construction beginning no sooner than 2019.
+The Geary Rapid project is the first set of Geary upgrades scheduled to begin next year between Market and Stanyan streets.
+Once complete, more long-term upgrades as part of the Geary Boulevard Improvement project would reconfigure Geary Boulevard in the Richmond District for center-running transit-only lanes.

 Summary of Geary Rapid Project Proposals